Novel constraints on fifth forces and ultralight dark sector with asteroidal data: Light particles and orbital precessions

+We consider a celestial body of mass $M_\ast$ orbiting the Sun and subject to an additional fifth-force mediated by a new light particle, with an associated potential $V(r)$ which is modeled as:

-where $r$ is the distance between the centre of masses of the object and the Sun, $\widetilde{\alpha} > 0$ ($\widetilde{\alpha} < 0$) is the coupling strength for repulsive (attractive) interactions, and $\lambda$ is the Yukawa force range.
-This potential leads to deviations from the body's Newtonian orbit, introducing (alongside GR effects) an orbital precession.
+where $M_\odot$ is the solar mass and $\lambda$ the Yukawa force range.
+Here, $\alpha_1$ and $\alpha_2$ are Yukawa parameters whose values will be specified later in the text according to the different types of Yukawa models.
+The potential in eq.~\eqref{eq:yukawa} leads to deviations from the body's Newtonian orbit, introducing an orbital precession alongside GR effects accounted for by $g_{\mu\nu}$.